 Scope of Changes and Rework

 In traditional project delivery approaches with siloed engineering and construction teams, changes and rework often require construction to be stalled so a Request for Information (RFI) can be submitted and solutions can be considered.
-In a design-build approach, because there is a single source of accountability throughout all of the project stages, the risk for change orders is reduced because all of the teams work together to define the project scope, schedule, and costs in as much detail as possible.
+In a design-build approach, because there is a single source of accountability throughout all project stages, the risk for change orders is reduced because all teams work together to define the project scope, schedule, and costs in as much detail as possible.

 Flexibility